'SNL' asks Judge Jeanine to review Kyle Rittenhouse verdict and talk to Donald Trump - ExBulletin

 He then started another rant, but this time there was an on-screen word search that included Chris Christie, Dua Lipa, and Bob the Builder.

-She then entered the series’ slogan, “Live from New York!”
-It’s Saturday night!
+She then entered the show’s iconic slogan, “Live from New York!
+It’s Saturday Night!”

 Sources